sasagawa888/deeppipe2/README.md

 # DeepPipe2
 DeepPipe2 is a library of Deep-Learning by Elixir using GPU.
 It is fast because it uses CUDA/cuBLAS.

 Currently, I am improving to use CNN.
+I plan to incorporate cuDNN to DeepPipe2.

 # getting started
 DeepPipe2 requires GPU.
 Nvidia's GeForce is easy.
 The game PC turns into an AI experiment tool.